ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 1, 2, and S are used based on their respective columns.

 You can animate these by adding `-n` to the file name, where `n` is the frame number starting from 0.
+The animation plays at a constant rate, if you need to slow it down, you will need to double or triple the frames

 ### Notes (advanced)